East River Greenway: East Harlem

 The East Harlem section runs from the Triborough Bridge ramp at 124th Street to the Gracie Mansion site at 90th Street.
 It contains four footbridges across the FDR Drive as well as a footbridge, the Wards Island Bridge, to Randalls and Wards Islands at 103rd Street.
 A connection to the Harlem River Greenway at 132nd Street is expected to be built between 2021 and 2024.

 Although the park is in East Harlem, where all residents have access to a pocket park, neighborhood park, or major park within 1/4 mi, amenities are limited in this section of the greenway.
 This decrepit portion of the East River Greenway has little open space and no recreation facilities.
 The New York City Department of Parks and Recreation allocated $25 million to stabilize the greenway between 114th and 117th Streets in 2019; at the time, the section between 107th and 114th Streets was closed off.
 The work was expected to take one year, but little progress was made during this period.
 The city allocated $284 million for repairs to the greenway, including the East Harlem section, in early 2021.
 Plans for the redesigned segments of the greenway from 94th to 107th Streets and 117th to 124th Streets as well as a replacement for the pier at 107th Street were announced in April 2024, with construction expected to occur from 2025 through 2027.
-Reconstruction of the greenway segment between 114th and 117th Streets is expected to begin in the summer of 2024.
+Reconstruction of the greenway segment between 114th and 117th Streets was expected to begin in the summer of 2024; work did not begin until October 2025.